 Families, registered in the database as vulnerable, receiving cash benefit under 100001 rating score, will not be suspended due to the income of a family member during 12 months.
 Child’s benefit (50 GEL per child/monthly) and rating score will remain during 24 months in order to enable families to use non-monetary benefits, attached to the rating score.

-In 2019 the Budget of Social rehabilitation and Child Care State programme that funds major services for vulnerable population and children has increased by 27% in comparison with 2018. (from 28 200 000 to 35 890 000)
+In 2019 the Budget of Social rehabilitation and Child Care State program that funds major services for vulnerable population and children has increased by 27% in comparison with 2018. (from Gel 28 200 000 to Gel 35 890 000)

 Regional coverage and number of crucial services such as Early Intervention services for children with developmental delays and disabilities, Rehabilitation and Day Services has increased.